Patan98/whatsapp_kde/README.md

     sudo apt install chromium

 ## Usage
-The script must be added as a startup script from the KDE settings.
+The script must be added as a startup script from the KDE settings. <br />
-Don't close the window, rather suspend it, otherwise kdocker will have to restart.
+Don't close the window, rather suspend it, otherwise kdocker will have to restart. <br />
-To have the icon in the system tray, place it in your home folder.
+To have the icon in the system tray, place it in your home folder. <br />

 ### Script